Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: Spectrum-shape analysis

 \subsection{Model preference}

-The distribution of the minimum $\chi^2_\text{red}$ values for the single detectors' best match \gA values can be taken as an indication for the agreement between the COBRA data and the provided nuclear model predictions.
-They are are shown in Fig.~\ref{fig:chi2_distributions}.
+The distributions of the minimum $\chi^2_\text{red}$ values for the single detectors' best match \gA values can be taken as an indication for the agreement between the COBRA data and the provided nuclear model predictions.
+They are shown in Fig.~\ref{fig:chi2_distributions}.

-It should be noted that the most prominent outliers can be identified as the same detector units, regardless of the chosen nuclear model.
-The minimum $\chi^2_\text{red}$ distributions turn out to be very similar for the three considered nuclear models and are of approximately Gaussian shape in each case.
-The distributions can be further characterized by determining their mean values and the respective uncertainties on the mean as shown in Eqn.~(\ref{eqn:chi2_01}) -- (\ref{eqn:chi2_03}).
+It is worth noting that the most prominent outliers can be identified as the same detector units, regardless of the chosen nuclear model.
+The minimum $\chi^2_\text{red}$ distributions turn out to be very similar for the three considered nuclear models.
+The distributions can be further characterized by determining their mean values and the respective uncertainties on the mean as summarized in Eqn.~(\ref{eqn:chi2_01}) -- (\ref{eqn:chi2_03}):

-Those mean values are also found to agree well with each other, which indicates a similar agreement between the data and the different model predictions.
+These values indicate a similar agreement between the data and the different model predictions.
 A similar outcome has been reported in our previous analysis \cite{Cobra_Cd113_2020}.
-However, if one compares the $\chi^2_\text{red}$ distributions to the expected distribution given an average number of degrees of freedom of $\sim 56$, no clear model preference can be reported.
-The deviations from the expected $\chi^2_\text{red}$ distribution are presumably caused by an underestimation of the systematic uncertainties related to the nuclear model calculations.
-In the current implementation of the SSM it is not feasible to incorporate such model uncertainties due to the complexity of the involved NME calculations.
-This issue might be resolved in the future with more advanced calculations.
+If one compares the $\chi^2_\text{red}$ distributions to the expected distribution given an average number of degrees of freedom of about 56, no clear model preference can be reported.